clagms/2023.ANNSIM.ErrorEstimators.Reproducibility/README.md

 The parameter sweep results can be obtained by running the [./src/adaptive_cosim/parameter_sweep.py](./src/adaptive_cosim/parameter_sweep.py).
 This file runs the system with random parameters to obtain the effect of the parameters on co-simulation accuracy and sequence selection.
 However, this file produces only the raw simulation result data.
-In order to post-process the data and obtain the figures in the paper, the user must run [./src/adaptive_cosim/analyze_parameter_sweep_results.py](./src/adaptive_cosim/analyze_parameter_sweep_results.py).
+In order to post process the data and obtain the figures in the paper, the user must run [./src/adaptive_cosim/analyze_parameter_sweep_results.py](./src/adaptive_cosim/analyze_parameter_sweep_results.py).
-This python file can post_process the data into meaningful expressions, e.g. extracting the best sequence at a time, as well as plotting them, e.g. plotting the frequency of adaptive algorithm staying as the best sequence.
+This python file can post process the data into meaningful expressions, e.g. extracting the best sequence at a time, as well as plotting them, e.g. plotting the frequency of adaptive algorithm staying as the best sequence.

 ## Running the Code